darden1/python-predictionprice/README.md

   - Back test.
   - Prediction of rise or fall of the virtual currency tomorrow price.
   - Trading with market price in accordance with the prediction.
-  - Optimization of the number of the features and training samples.
+  - Optimization of the number of the features and training samples.(Optimized learning parameters are used for next day prediction)
   - Sending e-mail to inform the results of the execution.
 - Open examples/predictionPriceBot.py and set your gmail address, password, poloniex.com APIKey and Secret.
 - Run this script with nohup as following.